mitsuba-renderer/drjit/docs/custom.rst

         return ek.grad(y)

-The Monte Carlo integration procedure will evaluate ``dK`` 1 million times, hence you may be wondering whether function calls like `ek.forward` that trigger derivative propagation through the AD computation graph in every iteration could lead to inefficiencies?
-Rest assured that this is not the case:
-Enoki performs a single symbolic evaluation of the loop on the host, during which time it records all operations that take place within the loop body.
-Only operations involving CUDA/LLVM arrays are of interest, which means that Enoki only will only "see" the final computation needed to evaluate ``ek:grad(y)``.
+The Monte Carlo integration procedure will evaluate ``dK`` 1 million times, hence you may be wondering whether repetitive function calls like ``ek.forward()`` that propagate derivatives through the AD computation graph could lead to inefficiencies?
+This is not the case: Enoki performs a single symbolic evaluation of the loop on the host, during which time it records all operations that take place within.
+Only operations involving CUDA/LLVM arrays are of interest, which means that Enoki only will only "see" the final computation needed to evaluate ``ek.grad(y)``.
 The mechanical process of actually obtaining this code---a topologically sorted graph traversal involving several different hash tables---evaporates along the way, and the end result is generally equivalent to hand-written derivative code.
 This nesting can be arbitrarily deep, so ``EllipticK.K()`` could in turn call custom operations, whose reverse- or forward-mode differentiation callback invokes AD once more.

-Finally, we can visualize the end result of this computation:
+Finally, we can visualize the fruits of this work:

 .. code-block:: python